PennyLaneAI/qml/datasets_intro.rst

 Exploring quantum datasets using PennyLane
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PennyLane is an **open-source software framework built around the concept of quantum differentiable programming**.
-It seamlessly integrates quantum simulators and hardware with machine-learning libraries, giving users the power to use the provided datasets to develop novel algorithms and benchmark them for problems in applied quantum computation, such as the simulation of physical systems.
-We also provide the **``data`` module** in PennyLane to access the hosted dataset readily and store and manipulate them locally.
+PennyLane is an **open-source software framework built around the concept of quantum differentiable programming**, seamlessly integrating quantum simulators and hardware with machine-learning libraries.

+PennyLane datasets give you the power to use the provided datasets to develop novel algorithms, and benchmark them against problems in applied quantum computation, such as the simulation of physical systems.

-To find out more, visit the `PennyLane Documentation <https://pennylane.readthedocs.io>`_, or check out the `Accessing Datasets` section of :doc:`quantum datasets <datasets>`.
+For more information on accessing hosted data from PennyLane, please see the :doc:`datasets <introduction/quantum_datasets>` documentation.

 .. figure:: /_static/whatisqml/jigsaw.png
     :align: center